WERNSA/fzt-rti/README.md

 9- Run the "yarn dev"

-10- To build the index for GAS use "yarn build" and later "yarn push"
+10- To build the index for GAS use "yarn build" and later "yarn gpush"

 Note: This project only works for the Frontend, you have to create an API in another project with GAS and consume it as an API rest